zetavg/chromium-website/site/chromium-os/developer-library/getting-started/hardware-requirements/index.md

 DUT often involves transferring files that can be several hundred megabytes to gigabytes in size.
 This configuration requires the following:
 * An Ethernet cable.
-* A USB-to-Ethernet adapater if the DUT does not have an Ethernet port.
+* A USB-to-Ethernet adapter if the DUT does not have an Ethernet port.

 ### Workstation